Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: WRS Partner Robot Challenge: Tidy Up Here task evaluation

 The WRS Tidy Up Here task consists of moving objects from incorrect positions to predetermined spaces, i.e. their original positions in the room, to consider them as tidied up.
-It includes two separate sub-tasks of increasing challenge, designated as Stage 1 and Stage 2 (See Fig.~\ref{fig:overview_tidyuphere}).
-As for the environment, the layout of the room furniture is announced in advance and contains four rooms, e.g. a children room, a dining room, a kitchen, and a living room, with the names of the rooms known in the environment.
+It includes two separate sub-tasks of increasing challenge, designated as Stages 1 and 2 (See Fig.~\ref{fig:overview_tidyuphere}).
+Regarding the environment, the layout of the room furniture is announced in advance and contains four rooms, e.g., a children room, a dining room, a kitchen, and a living room, with the names of the rooms known in the environment.
 Additionally, there are two types of objects: known and unknown.
-Known objects are given with pre-announced recognition data and consist of about 45 units, without deformable objects, of frequently used daily goods and toys with information on their desired tidy up spaces, e.g. toys are on toy storage, foods are in refrigerator.
-Unknown objects are not given with pre-announced recognition data and place information.
-They consist of about 10 units of daily items, including deformable objects, e.g. clothing, food, paper.
-For unknown objects, the robot can, from its own judgment, inquire the operator to get information on the desired tidy up space by voice or QR code, e.g. `Where should I put this object up?'.
+Known objects are provided with pre-announced recognition data and consist of approximately 45 units, without deformable objects, of frequently used daily goods and toys with information about their desired tidy up spaces, e.g., toys are on toy storage, foods are in refrigerator.
+Unknown objects are not provided with pre-announced recognition data and place information.
+They consist of approximately 10 units of daily items, including deformable objects, e.g., clothing, food, and paper.
+For unknown objects, the robot can, from its own judgment, inquire the operator to provide the information on the desired tidy up space by voice or QR code, e.g., `Where should I put this object up?'.

 Each stage starts with an instruction by the operator in the kitchen.
 The robot then enters the rooms in a messy condition, and tidy up each stage in 12 minutes per trial.
-The number of trials is 2 for each stage.
+The number of trials is two for each stage.

-As described above, various information on objects and places are provided beforehand to the participants.
-However, in reality, it is necessary to have the robot acquire additional information about the real world from object recognition and place recognition in order to translate them into a form that can be understood and used by the robot.
-For that reason, participating teams of the competition are given a setup time to create/adjust the map data in the actual environment, and memorize unknown objects if necessary.
+As described above, various information on the objects and places are provided beforehand to the participants.
+However, in reality, it is necessary for the robot to acquire additional information about the real world from the object and place recognition to translate them into a form that can be understood and used by the robot.
+Consequently, participating teams are provided a setup time to create/adjust the map data in the actual environment, and memorize unknown objects if necessary.

-\subsubsection{Tidy Up Here: Stage 1}
+\subsection{Tidy Up Here: Stage 1}